-With dozens of point-of-sale systems to choose from, each with varying features, it can be difficult to decide which is the best POS system for your needs.
-Understanding the different types of systems, with their different features and benefits, will help you narrow down your options and find the right POS system for your business.
+With dozens of point-of-sale (POS) systems to choose from, each with varying features, it can be difficult to decide which is the best POS system for your needs.
+Understanding the different types of systems, along with their respective features and benefits, will help you narrow down your options and determine the right POS solution for your business.

 Editor's note: Need a POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.